H4HWV2011/msjarvis-public-docs/thesis/27-web-research-and-autonomy.md

 - **Gating and control**
   - Environment variables (for example, flags for enabling the learner, controlling concurrency, or limiting daily activity) act as the current gating mechanism, determining whether the five-minute loop is active and how aggressively it runs.
-  - This provides practical control over autonomy without requiring a fully realized “consciousness” or mode controller.
+  - This provides practical control over autonomy without requiring a fully realized global mode controller.

 The remaining sections of this chapter describe the conceptual role of these processes; the implementation above is the concrete realization currently running in the system.